james-priest/100-days-of-code-log-r2/README.md

 **Link to work:**

-**Thoughts:** This was not easy.😓 I initially wrote this as a Pen but needed additional debug info to trace scope so I also ran this with node in the integrated Bash terminal I got going inside of VSCode.
+**Thoughts:** This was not easy.😓 I initially wrote this as a Pen but needed additional debug info to trace scope so I also ran this with node in the integrated Bash terminal I have going inside of VSCode.

 I had read a great post from [@Kirupa](https://twitter.com/kirupa) that discussed IIFEs & scope.
 [Kirupa: Immediately Invoked Function Expressions a.k.a IIFEs](https://www.kirupa.com/html5/immediately_invoked_function_expressions_iife.htm)